hadilalshehri/Hadeel/README.md

 This project aims to develop a machine learning model that can perform sentiment analysis on Arabic text using different versions of BERT (Bidirectional Encoder Representations from Transformers).
 The models are trained on a dataset of labeled Arabic text and use pre-trained BERT language models to extract features and classify the text as either positive, negative, or neutral.

+The dataset used is
+- ARcSarcasm
+- Saudi Data

+Three different  Bert Version used to compare them
+- AraBert ( common and standard Arabic BERT)
+- MarBert ( This version have Effective on Saudi Dialect)
+- FastAraBert ( Fast verion of Ara Bert )

 ## Getting Started

 To get started with this project, you will need to have Python 3 installed on your computer.
 You will also need to install the following Python libraries: